apptension/saas-boilerplate/packages/internal/docs/docs/features/graphql/subscriptions.md

 ## Webapp reference

-All you have to configure is `REACT_APP_SUBSCRIPTIONS_URL` environment variable.
+All you have to configure is `VITE_SUBSCRIPTIONS_URL` environment variable.
 After that simply use [relay's useSubscription](https://relay.dev/docs/api-reference/use-subscription/).

 ### Removing the feature